Tipping in Paris

 No, you don’t have to tip taxi drivers in Paris.
 If your tip taxi driver performs a special service, such as helping you move your luggage across the street or helping load heavy luggage, you can leave a tip if you want to.
 Tips for special services should be 1 – 3 euros.

-There are some websites and guidebooks suggesting that you should tip 10% of the fare as a general rule to taxi drivers in Paris.
+Some websites and guidebooks are suggest you should tip taxi drivers 10%.
 This is not correct and that amount of tip would be totally out of place in France.

 If you are hailing a cab on the street, all G7 taxis take credit cards so try hailing them first if you want to pay by card.
 G7 taxis are clearly marked with their red or green branding on the side of their taxis.
 The branding is ‘G7’ with a diagonal line.

-If you are considering whether to take an Uber or a taxi from a Paris airport, remember that taxi rates are fixed whereas Uber rates are not.
-At peak times, Uber can cost more than a fixed-rate taxi, so it pays to compare!
-The fixed-rate taxi fares from Charles de Gaulle airport to Paris are €50 to the right bank (North of the Seine) and €55 to the left bank.
+If you are considering whether to take an Uber or a taxi from a Paris airport, remember that taxi rates are fixed, whereas Uber rates are not.
+Uber can cost more than a fixed-rate taxi at peak times, so it pays to compare!
+The fixed-rate taxi fares from Charles de Gaulle Airport to Paris are €50 to the right bank (North of the Seine) and €55 to the left bank.
 Fares from Orly airport are €30 to the left bank and €50 to the right bank.
 These fares are for Paris, not the suburbs.
 If you do take a taxi, make sure that you only take an official taxi which you can find in the designated taxi area at the airport.
-Do not accept any other offers from people suggesting ‘taxi’ services as you’re likely to be scammed.
+Do not accept any other offers from people suggesting ‘taxi’ services, as you’re likely to be scammed.

 Taking an Uber or a taxi from a Paris airport is often convenient and great for people with bags.
-Another option is public transport which is inexpensive and covers the greater Paris region.
+Another option is public transport, which is inexpensive and covers the greater Paris region.
 If you do use public transport, make sure you understand the rules first.
-If you are using paper tickets, make sure to hold on to them until after you have exited the system, to ensure you are not fined by a fare inspector.
-These paper tickets will be phased out soon but for now, it’s possible you’ll have one.
-If you have a Navigo transit card or a similar daily, weekly, or monthly pass ensure that you validate your pass.
+If you are using paper tickets, make sure to hold on to them until after you have exited the system to ensure a fare inspector does not fine you.
+These paper tickets will be phased out soon, but for now, it’s possible you’ll have one.
+If you have a Navigo transit card or a similar daily, weekly, or monthly pass, ensure that you validate your pass.
 It’s required!

 Hotel Tipping in Paris